jabunce/Bunce-2020-xcultural-competence/README.md

 Analysis of the empirical data using item-response theory (IRT) models in R and Stan is contained in the folder ``empirical-analysis-IRT``.
 Please see the accompanying file ``README-IRT.md`` in that folder.
 This makes Figure 2A and Appendix Figures S17, S20, and S21.

+Analysis using the empirical data to estimate values of parameters in the theoretical model, using R and Stan, is contained in the folder ``parameter-estimation``.
+Please see the accompanying file ``README_parameters.md`` in that folder.
+This makes Appendix Figures S13 and S14.